Abhiroop/Abhiroop.github.io/_posts/2024-07-25-Monty-Hall-Probabilistic.md

 #### Monad instance

-The most important bit for modeling Monty Hall is the Monad instance of `Dist`.
+The Monad instance of `Dist` is the most important bit for modelling Monty Hall.
 We will use the Monad instance to model conditional discrete distribution.
 Given two discrete random variables `X` and `Y`, we can compute their joint distribution (given that they are not mutually independent) as follows:

 $$ Pr({X = x} \cap {Y = y}) = Pr(X = x | Y = y) .
 Pr (Y = y)$$